rio-raimundo/obsidian-citations-batch-tools/README.md

 A set of text tools written in Python for editing Obisidan note pages.
 Interfaces with the Citations Zotero plugin.
 Allows for renaming of files, reorganising properties (including tags), and more customisation options.
 Intended mainly for personal use, so documentation and code generalisability will vary.

+> NOTE: Mass modification of Obsidian files can easily lead to data loss.
+It is highly recommended that you implement some kind of version control to your vault before using the tools provided here (personally, I highly recommend using [GitHub](https://github.com/Vinzent03/obsidian-git) to back up your vault!)

 ## Setting up the repository
 To use this repo:
-    - Clone it locally
+    - Clone the `main` branch (designed for general use) locally onto your machine.
-    - Modify the values in `constants.py` to assign the correct path to the vaults.
+    - Manually modify the values in `constants.py` to assign the correct paths.
     - To use some of the repo's functionality, a link to a `BetterBibtex` `.bib` file will need to be provided.
-[These steps](https://github.com/hans/obsidian-citation-plugin) for the Obsidian `Citations` plugin can be used to generate an automatically-updating Bibtex file, which can be placed in your vault and linked to via this repo.
+        - [These steps](https://github.com/hans/obsidian-citation-plugin) intended for the Obsidian `Citations` plugin can be used to generate an automatically-updating Bibtex file, which can be placed in your vault and linked to via this repo.
+        - These steps are intended for users of Zotero.
+If other reference managers are used, there are likely other ways to generate the needed Bibtex file.
         - Generally speaking, if you only need to rearrange existing information in your vault, you will not need to generate this file.
 However, it allows you to pull in new information about articles.

 ## Using the repository